 Everyone wants to know how their signal sounds on the air and often the best way to find out is a signal report from other ham radio operators.
 The standard signal reporting method for amateur radio is the RST (Readability-Signal Strength-Tone) system (see below).

 The best signal report for CW operation is RST 599.
+The T, or tone factor, refers to the sound qualities of the received CW signal.
 On phone, we drop the reading for Tone and just give RS reports, so a perfect signal on phone is RS 59 or just “five nine.”
 On the HF bands, you’ll typically hear something like this: “your signal report is five nine in central Kansas.”
 If you are good copy, you will usually get a “Five” for Readability.
 The Signal Strength usually reflects what the operator is seeing on the S-Meter of his receiver.
 Of course, with both CW and SSB, the S-Meter will be bouncing around a bit, so some interpretation is required.
 More importantly, there is considerable variation in S-Meter calibration, so signal reports can vary from radio to radio.
 (S9 is commonly defined as 50 µV at the receiver input, with each S unit representing a 6 dB change in signal strength.)
 A 55 or 57 report indicates that the signal is very readable but the signal strength is not as strong as a 59 signal.

 Most S Meters show an extended scale above S9 that is listed in terms of decibels.
 The scale may be marked with +10 dB, +20 dB, etc. indicating that the signal strength is that much stronger than S9.
 You’ll hear radio amateurs say something like “you are 5 9 plus 20 dB.”
 Or they may just say “you are 20 dB over.”